MAGE - Memgraph Advanced Graph Extensions 🔮

-MAGE, also known as Memgraph Advanced Graph Extensions, is an open-source repository that contains graph algorithms and modules in the form of query modules written by the team behind Memgraph and its users.
-You can find and contribute implementations of various algorithms in multiple programming languages, all runnable inside Memgraph.
-This project aims to give everyone the tools they need to tackle the most interesting and challenging graph analytics problems.
+Memgraph Advanced Graph Extensions, MAGE to friends, is an open-source repository that contains graph algorithms and modules written by the team behind Memgraph and its users in the form of query modules.
+The project aims to give everyone the tools they need to tackle the most interesting and challenging graph analytics problems.

 |biconnected_components||C++||Algorithm for calculating maximal biconnected subgraph.
 A biconnected subgraph is a subgraph with a property that if any vertex were to be removed, the graph will remain connected.|

 |bipartite_matching||C++||Algorithm for calculating maximum bipartite matching, where matching is a set of nodes chosen in such a way that no two edges share an endpoint.|

 |bridges||C++||A bridge is an edge, which when deleted, increases the number of connected components.
 The goal of this algorithm is to detect edges that are bridges in a graph.|